-Design Lab 1 hosts an academic community centered in making, with an emphasis on aesthetics.
-Animators, videographers, musicians and sound engineers, motion scientists, robotics engineers, programmers, gamers and designers collaborate to explore the practical and expressive potential of new tools, technologies and aesthetic directions at the convergence of digital and physical space.
+Design Lab 1 is home to an academic community centered in making, with electronics tools and components, digital video and animation tools, open source software, and flexible work areas.
+Designers from all disciplines collaborate to explore the practical and expressive potential of new tools, technologies, and aesthetic directions at the convergence of digital and physical space.

 Design Lab 3

-Design Lab 3 is a new learning space, with an emerging base community.
-Its modular furniture, whiteboards, sketchpads and high-end workstations loaded with data visualization and modeling software attract entrepreneurs, architects and product designers — who are using the lab for ideation in connection with the library’s data resources, as well as the UM3D Lab’s prototyping tools.
+Design Lab 3 is filled with modular furniture, whiteboards, sketchpads, and high-end computer workstations offering data visualization and modeling software.
+The resources attract entrepreneurs, game designers, architects, and product designers who use the Lab for ideation in connection with other Duderstadt Center resources.

-The Electronics Workbench is a small room near Design Lab 1 that houses components and hand tools for prototyping electronics projects.
-Access is granted to anyone following an orientation (two 2-hour sessions), until we have reached capacity per semester.
+The WorkBench is a 14' × 14' room that houses components and hand tools for prototyping and fabrication projects.
+Access is granted to anyone following an orientation, until we have reached capacity per semester.
 Begin by emailing email@example.com.